 In 2014, ASA prefunded the expected obligation for the return of default aversion fees that it would expect to need to return over time as loans default.
-Inherent in the estimation of this amount is the possibility that a greater or lesser portion of loans will go into default.
-If the number is greater, additional amounts will be payable to the Federal Fund from this cohort; if amounts are less, ASA does not have a reversionary interest in such an overpayment.
-Management continues to monitor this estimate.
-Management analyzes the actual return of funds over time compared to the prefunded amount.
-The cumulative actual returns amount to \$27,502 and \$25,297 at December 31, 2023 and 2022, respectively, which is less than the prefunded amount of \$31,300.
-ASA expects the prefunded amount to be fully exhausted in the near future.
+Inherent in the estimation of this amount was the possibility that a greater or lesser portion of loans will go into default.
+If the number was greater, additional amounts would be payable to the Federal Fund from this cohort; if amounts were less, ASA did not have a reversionary interest in such an overpayment.
+Management continued to monitor this estimate.
+Management analyzed the actual return of funds over time compared to the prefunded amount.
+The cumulative actual returns amount to \$28,962 and \$27,502 at December 31, 2024 and 2023, respectively, which was less than the prefunded amount of \$31,300.